jethrocarr/echonetlite-hvac-mqtt-service/README.md

 * Mitsubishi MAC-568IF-E adaptors (popular in NZ/AU).
   * Note that you must enable the ECHONET Lite protocol via the settings interface in the official WiFi control application before it will work.
+  * At this time, the optional Lossnay ventilation unit does not appear to be exposed or be controllable via this protocol (it's also not exposed to the official wifi app either).
   * Supported models:
     * Mitsubishi PEAD-RP140JAA (Ducted Heat Pump)